 - Alternate Identity Amnesia: One Ukyo isn't aware what is going on when the other Ukyo is in control.
 This leads to the one taking over to find himself in a place he has no knowledge of having gone to, and not knowing what was going on.
 As such, they choose to write notes to each other, saying what has been going on, and keeping a form of contact between the two.

 - Bridal Carry: His first and last two CGs have him do this to the heroine.
 The first has him carrying her out of the burning university.
 The last two are him carrying her away from the others during the café wedding photoshoot.

 - Covert Pervert: Played with, as he has no problems admitting to wanting to hug and kiss the heroine, and pulling her to the ground, though he knows that it's not acceptable public behavior in Japan.
-Much to her surprise and embarrassment, she reminds him that it isn't acceptable public behavior in most of the world.
+Much to his surprise and embarrassment, she reminds him that it isn't acceptable public behavior in most of the world.

 - Dude Looks Like a Lady: Admits to people having often mistaken him for a girl in school because of his long hair and slim build, which is why he was part of 'girls' sportsclubs' several times in school.

-- Heroic Self-Deprecation: Pulls himself through the mud when pointing out that he isn't sure why the heroine stays with him, citing his being an idiot, and airhead, even going further by mocking his long hair, having no friends, comparing himself to a girl, a phantom, and death, and he also sucks as a self-styled photographer.
+- Heroic Self-Deprecation: Drags himself through the mud when pointing out that he isn't sure why the heroine stays with him, citing his being an idiot, and airhead, even going further by mocking his long hair, having no friends, comparing himself to a girl, a phantom, death, and he also sucks as a self-styled photographer.
 The heroine tells him that all of those are things she loves about him.